6–10 hours per PRD. Fix that.

 Which companies use RICE prioritization?

-Turn your next idea into a production-ready PRD in under 30 seconds.
-No account required to start.
+Turn any idea into a production-ready PRD in under 30 seconds.
+No account.
+No credit card.
+No more 6-hour document sessions.